-The management of CHWs remains a key priority and services must be adaptively configured to respond to the ever-changing demands of the pandemic.
-Treatment for ACS is well established, and while an effort must be made to adhere to standard pathways, judicious use of pharmacological and diagnostic adjuvants may allow bypassing these pathways to identify and treat those that are not true ACS and those that are simply ACS. unstable to benefit from standard treatment strategies.
+ACS management remains a key priority and services must be adaptively configured to respond to the ever-changing demands of the pandemic.
+Treatment for ACS is wellestablished, and while an effort must be made to adhere to standard pathways, judicious use of pharmacological and diagnostic adjuncts may allow deviation from these pathways to identify and treat those that are not true ACS and those that are simply unstable to benefit from standard treatment strategies.

-Prompt and early revascularization, with appropriate personal protective equipment, remains the standard treatment approach for patients with acute coronary syndrome in the COVID-19 era.
-The use of risk stratification tools (such as GRACE scores) can assist in prioritizing cases to minimize their hospital stay.
-Critically ill patients with ST-elevation myocardial infarction, no catheter lab facilities in place or too unstable for transfer must be considered for thrombolysis and activation of services for facilitated PCI, if needed.
+Immediate and early revascularization, with adequate personal protective equipment, remains the standard care approach for patients with acute coronary syndrome in the COVID-19 era.
+The use of risk stratification tools (such as GRACE scores) can help prioritize cases to minimize their hospital stay.
+Critically unwell patients with ST-elevation myocardial infarction, no catheter laboratory facilities in place, or too unstable for transfer must be considered for thrombolysis and activation of services for facilitated PCI, if needed.
 Patients with cardiovascular disease are particularly vulnerable during this period, regardless of their infectious status.
 Adapting cardiac services to ensure continuity of care for these patients, even in the context of a new wave of COVID-19, is essential to minimize preventable cardiovascular death.